-A team of experts from the Johns Hopkins Go Team is now on the island of St. John in the U.S. Virgin Islands on a medical mission in the aftermath of hurricanes Irma and Maria.
-This mission is in collaboration with Bloomberg Philanthropies to bring much-needed supplies, medicines and medical personnel to the island.
+A team of experts from the Johns Hopkins Go Team deployed in September and October 2017, to the island of St. John in the U.S. Virgin Islands on a medical mission in the aftermath of hurricanes Irma and Maria.
+This mission was in collaboration with Bloomberg Philanthropies to bring much-needed supplies, medicines and medical personnel to the island.

 Below are updates from the team.

 All members of the Johns Hopkins Go Team are back in Maryland from St. John after medical care was transitioned back to the island’s health care professionals on Friday.
 Since Sept.
 17, the Johns Hopkins Go Team has had a primarily consistent presence on St. John, providing urgent and preventive care to the people affected by hurricanes Irma and Maria.

 The Johns Hopkins Go Team is beginning to wind down its medical mission on St. John.
 Two Go Team members returned home last weekend.
 Two additional team members remain on the island and plan to return later this week.